 The AAD is committed to ensuring that everyone who travels to Antarctica with the Division is well prepared.
 The AAD’s training program is tailored to meet the needs of the Division, individuals, trade and professional groups and station communities.
 The training requirements for each expeditioner will vary according to their position, the roles they will take on, the station they will be at and their previous experience.

-It is a mandatory requirement for everyone staying on station for longer than 14 days or anyone participating in a voyage (excluding trials) to undertake formal predeparture training.
-This is conducted in Hobart over one day prior to departure.
+Formal predeparture training is mandatory for everyone staying on station for longer than 14 days or participating in a voyage (excluding trials).
+This training takes place in Hobart over one day prior to departure.

-If there are grounds to be considered for an exemption from this training the expeditioner should contact the Training unit by return email as soon as possible after receipt of this notification.
-Requests for exemption will be considered and approval given by an AAD manager based on the premise that non-attendance will not compromise the safety of an expeditioner or an expedition.
+You will be advised by email of the predeparture training that you need to attend.
+If there are grounds for an exemption from this training, you should contact the Training unit by return email as soon as possible.
+Requests for exemption will be considered, and approval given by an AAD manager, only if non-attendance will not compromise the safety of an expeditioner or an expedition.
 Applicants will be advised as soon as possible of the decision.

-Predeparture training is valid for three years, so an expeditioner will not be required to re-attend this training until returning to Antarctica in the fourth season following completion of the initial training.
+Predeparture training is valid for 3 years.
+After completing this training, you will not be required to re-attend until the fourth season.

-The AAD reserves the right to preclude any expeditioner from Antarctica service if he or she does not either attend the prescribed training program or seek formal exemption.
+The AAD reserves the right to preclude any expeditioner from Antarctica service if they do not either attend the prescribed training program or seek a formal exemption.